UtherII/utherii.github.io/README.md

    - Using buttons at the top of the method summary.
    - Using a `[hide/show in summary]` link at the end of the related special implementations.
  - Should we add a warning at the end of the table : "🛈 some items are hidden"
-### What's in the prototype:
+### How might this look like:
-  - The feature is mostly working but only for functions
+  - The feature is mostly working in the [prototype](https://utherii.github.io/new2.html) but only for functions.
   - Filtering is implemented with buttons at the top of the table.
   - Sometimes filtering does not work on page load